raspberrypilearning/make-crumble-robot-head/en/step_3.md

 --- task ---

-If you are very lucky, you'll get this right first time, but if not, simply adjust it:
+If you are very lucky, you may get this right first time.
+If not, simply adjust it:

 + Rotate the horn to its full extent in one direction
 + Remove the horn from the rotating shaft
 + Replace the horn to the position that you want it to be at full rotation in that direction

-Place the servo on its side and check that you did this right by checking its full rotation points again
+Place the servo on its side and check that you did this right by checking its full rotation points again.

 --- no-print ---